appium/io.appium.settings/README.md

 ## Running

-Once installed on a device, you can change the `wifi` and `data` settings through the following commands:
+Once installed on a device, you can change the `wifi`, `data` and `animation` settings through the following commands:

 To turn on `wifi`: